 We depend on some independent content providers for the development of health education and other scientific content resources.
 Our ability to rely on these services could be impaired as a result of the failure of such providers to comply with applicable laws, regulations and contractual covenants or as a result of events affecting such providers, such as power loss, telecommunication failures, software or hardware errors, computer viruses and similar disruptive problems, fire, flood and natural disasters.
 Any such failure or event could adversely affect our relationships with our clients and damage our reputation.
 This could materially and adversely impact our business, financial condition and operating results.
-We may have no means of replacing content providers on a timely basis, or at all, if they are inadequate or in the event of a service interruption.
 We depend on our content providers to deliver high quality content from reliable sources and to continually upgrade their content in response to demand and evolving regulations.
 If these parties fail to develop and maintain high quality, attractive content, the value of our brand and our business, financial condition and operating results could be materially and adversely impacted.